Archives of Sremski Karlovci: Archives of the Orthodox Church in Sremski Karlovci

-Serbian Academy of Sciences and Arts Archive in Sremski Karlovci
+Serbian Academy of Sciences and Arts Archives in Sremski Karlovci

 On July 4, 1949, the Holy Synod of the Serbian Orthodox Church transferred the archives of the Metropolitanate of Sremski Karlovci to the Serbian Academy of Sciences and Arts for preservation and organization for scientific use.
 This agreement, which extended SANU's responsibility for the archives, was set for 50 years and expired in 1999.
 The agreement was subsequently renewed twice, each time for ten-year periods.
 On December 7, 2018, with the support from the Government of Vojvodina Serbian Academy opened Audiovisual Archives and Center for Digitalization at the archives in Sremski Karlovci.
 When the third agreement between the Serbian Orthodox Church and SANU expired in 2020 the church expressed its intention to transfer religious documents back to the church while ensuring their continued accessibility for researchers.
 This request was based on the recommendation of the Ministry of Culture and the State Archives of Serbia that the entire sacral fundus should be nominally transferred to the Archives of the Serbian Orthodox Church while materials related to state and administrative issues should nominally be the responsibility of the Archives of Vojvodina.